esoltys/g1-ollama/README.md

-# o1lama: Using Llama-3.1 on Ollama to create o1-like reasoning chains
+# o1lama

-This is an early prototype of using prompting strategies to improve the LLM's reasoning capabilities through o1-like reasoning chains.
-This allows the LLM to "think" and solve logical problems that usually otherwise stump leading models.
-Unlike o1, all the reasoning tokens are shown, and the app uses an open source model running locally on Ollama.
+o1lama is a fun experiment designed to enhance the reasoning capabilities of large language models (LLMs) through o1-like reasoning chains.
+This approach enables the LLM to “think” and solve logical problems that typically challenge leading models.
+Unlike o1, all reasoning tokens are displayed, and the application utilizes an open-source model running locally on Ollama.

+## About
-o1lama is experimental and being open sourced to help inspire the open source community to develop new strategies to produce o1-like reasoning.
-This is an experiment to show the power of prompting reasoning in visualized steps, not a comparison to or full replication of o1, which uses different techniques.
-Let's build!
+o1lama is an toy project that runs Llama 3.1 **7B** locally using Ollama.
+It was forked from [https://github.com/bklieger-groq/g1](https://github.com/bklieger-groq/g1) which runs Llama 3.1 **70B** models on groq for speed.
+This experiment demonstrates the power of prompted reasoning in visualized steps similar in appearance to o1.
+It obviously is not intended as a comparison to or full replication of o1, which employs different techniques.

 ## Examples: